a beginner's guide

 “When you think you're done, verify your work against the success criteria as if you were a skeptical reviewer seeing it for the first time.”

-Left alone at high effort, Fable lays out every option.
-Steer it:
+Left alone, Fable lays out every option.
+Point it at an answer:

 “If you're weighing a choice, give a recommendation, not an exhaustive survey.”